 Our training animations are designed to make learning interesting to watch and information easy to retain.
 Whether explaining how the software works or updating your health and safety videos, animated instructional videos are an essential tool in your belt.
 Instructional videos have not only the benefit of the carefully worded script and intuitive visuals but you can use them over and over again.
 Whether as a reference tool to watch more than once or share with multiple people, these films ensure consistency and professionalism throughout.
 Get in touch to find out more.

 Keep it simple and if you have lots to teach break it up into a series of bitesize videos.
-The reason for this is, you more likely to get complete engagement throughout, you can use the individual video in a modular way to suit the needs of the individual, and it’s much easier for people to go back and reference information they need to refresh on without forwarding through an entire 4-minute movie.
-A guide for training animations is between 30 – 90 seconds for stand-alone and 45 seconds on average for a series of films.
+The reason for this is you’re more likely to get complete engagement throughout.
+You can use the individual video in a modular way to suit the needs of the individual, and it’s much easier for people to go back and reference information they need to refresh on without forwarding through an entire 4-minute movie.
+A guide for training animations is between 30 – 90 seconds for stand-alone films and 45 seconds on average for a series of films.

 The cost of training animation can depend on the style of animation itself and so vary greatly.
-Our package animation starts from as little as £550 for 30 seconds, our bespoke animation starts at around 2.5 – 3k.
+Our package animation starts from as little as £550 +VAT for 30 seconds, our bespoke animation starts at around £2500 – £3000 +VAT.
 However, it’s all very much down to the style, the length, and the complexity of the animation so the best thing to do is ask!

 A training animation video covers a multitude of industries, products, and services because the format is so flexible.
-Bespoke animation means you can draw literally anything you like which means there is no limit to possibilities.
-Ther popular training animations are usually to explain a product and how it can help, to show how to install or use software, to teach people about health and safety or company policies.
+Bespoke animation means you can draw literally anything you like so the possibilities are endless.
+Popular uses of training animations are usually to explain a product and how it can help, to show how to install or use software, to teach people about health and safety or company policies.

 You can find tons of examples of our animated videos on our portfolio page or get in touch and we can send you some of our secret squirrel projects directly.